-We've put together a list of frequently asked questions regarding physiotherapy.
-If you have a specific question, or would like to speak to a therapist regarding your specific symptoms, we would encourage you to send us an email, or give us a call.
+We’ve put together a list of frequently asked questions we’re often asked by our patients.
+If you have a specific question, or would like to speak to a therapist, we encourage you to send us an email, or give us a call.

 How long will I need to see a Physiotherapist?

 It depends on the condition.
 Mild strains or sprains tend to recover quickly (weeks) while severe muscle or ligament injuries may require a more lengthy recovery time (months).
 Chronic conditions such as arthritis or osteoporosis may only require monthly follow-ups with a therapist.
 However, each person recovers at a different rate.
 After observing and assessing your injury, a physiotherapist will be able to estimate the length of time required for full recovery.

 They can.
 Injuries sustained from a motor vehicle accident, or while at work, are common things we see everyday.
 Generally, if you are in an accident, you are entitled to both physiotherapy and massage therapy.
 If the accident is more than 3 months old you may require a Doctor’s referral; your ICBC adjuster can provide more information.
 If you have a WorkSafe claim you are also generally covered for physiotherapy or massage therapy.
 Your case manager at WorkSafeBC can provide you with your coverage details.

 Do I need a doctor’s referral to see a Physiotherapist?